solislemuslab/lab-dynamics/lab-guidelines.md

     - have high-quality figures
     - have a science communication component to promote the work: graphical abstract, infographics (see [canva](https://www.canva.com/tools/infographic-maker-v1/)), or a 5-min lighting talk to post on the lab youtube channel

-#### Is my manuscript ready for publication checklist
+#### Is my manuscript ready for publication?
+Checklist
-- Extensive literature search (cite everybody)
+- Does it include an extensive literature search (cite everybody)?
-- Graphical abstract and/or summary box
+- Does it include a graphical abstract and/or summary box for easy reading?
-- High quality figures (good choice of colors: color-blindness aware)
+- Are the figures of high quality (good choice of colors: color-blindness aware)?